PrefectHQ/prefect/docs/tutorials/local-debugging.md

 ### Raising Exceptions in realtime

-Sometimes Prefect's robust error-handling mechanism can cause friction during development - no worries!
+Sometimes, you don't want Prefect's robust error-handling mechanisms to trap exceptions -- you'd rather they were raised so you could immediately debug them yourself!
 Use the `raise_on_exception` context manager to raise errors the _moment_ they happen:

 ```python